andreuramos/vodafone-tech-challenge/README.md

 * stop the container with `make down`
 * run the application with `make run`
 * run the tests with `make tests`

+### Solution Notes

+* The csv parsing assumes no commas are present within the columns
+* Also the file reader assumes all columns are present and in the same order.